-Man's conversations further highlight the racial divide in society including the 'destiny' conversation with Mr Norton and the encounter with Norton at the end of the novel and his interactions with his landlord.
-Mary Rambo.
-Through these experiences, Invisible Man slowly learns to speak out against this type of exploitive oppression, which ventures him furtherin his quest for equality and helps him become a stronger and mature member of society.
-Historically, many forces customs, invested interests, geographical location, educationwork to promote and ensure segregation.
+many forces customs, Historically, geographical invested interests, location, promote educationwork and ensure to segregation.
 Traditional society employs two primary weapons racism and exploitation in their arsenal of suppression to hold black society at bay and preventprogression and advancement.
 Ellison highlights this strategy of racism and exploitation in his description of busing